 Adequate additional funding may not be available to us on acceptable terms, or at all.
 Any failure to raise capital as and when needed could have a negative impact on our financial condition and on our ability to pursue our business plans and strategies.
 Further, our operating plans may change, and we may need additional funds to meet operational needs and capital requirements for clinical trials and other research and development activities.
-If we do raise additional capital through public or private equity offerings, the ownership interest of our existing stockholders will be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect our stockholders' rights.
+If we do raise additional capital through public or private equity offerings or convertible debt securities, the ownership interest of our existing stockholders will be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect our stockholders' rights.
 If we raise additional capital through debt financing, we may be subject to covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making capital expenditures or declaring dividends.
-We currently have no credit facility or committed sources of capital.
+We currently have no credit facility and, with the exception of payments we may receive under the Janssen License and Collaboration Agreement and the proceeds from the sale of our common stock on October 16, 2017, we do not currently have any commitments for future external financing.
 Because of the numerous risks and uncertainties associated with the development and commercialization of our product candidates, we are unable to estimate the amounts of increased capital outlays and operating expenditures associated with our current and anticipated product development programs.

-The following table summarizes our cash flows for the periods indicated:
+The following table summarizes our cash flows for the periods indicated (in thousands):

-Nine Mont Septemb 2016 2015 (In thou sands) Cash used in operating activities \$ (20,292) \$ (9,646) Cash provided by (used in) investing activities \$ 4,997 \$ (179) Cash provided by financing activities \$107,159 \$17,419
+Nine Months Ended September 30, 2017 2 Cash provided by (used in) operating activities \$ 18,021 \$ (20,292) Cash provided by investing activities \$ 11,071 \$ 4,997 Cash provided by financing activities \$ 492 \$ 107,159